muhiealdeen/Foody/README.md

 - In the landing page (Home Page):

-  - It will has 3 main rows ( Breakfast, Lunch, Dinner) each row will contains an img of the most famous recipes and information about the tradition of each daily meal.
+  - It will has 3 main sections ( Breakfast, Lunch, Dinner) each section will contains an img of the most famous recipes and information about the tradition of each daily meal.
-  - if the user click on one of the daily meals he will get many recipes cards.
+  - If the user click on one of the daily meals section, he will get many recipes cards.

   - Users will have the ability to search for recipes using a search bar.